trucomanx-desktop/ClipboardTextCorrection/src/README.md

 ```

 ### 2.2.
-Install from PYPI and add to Linux start session
+Install from PyPI and add to Linux start session
 Install `clipboard-text-correction` from `pypi` and add the program to the bar indicator on Linux startup session.

 ```bash